-When a family is selected from the waiting list (or as a special admission as described in Chapter 4), or when a participant family wants to move to another unit, COC issues a Housing Choice Voucher, form HUD-52646.
+When a family is selected from the waiting list (or as a special admission as described in Chapter 4), or when a participant family wants to move to another unit, the PHA issues a Housing Choice Voucher, form HUD-52646.
 This chapter deals only with voucher issuance for applicants.
 For voucher issuance associated with moves of program participants, please refer to Chapter 10.

 The voucher is the family's authorization to search for housing.
 It specifies the unit size for which the family qualifies, and includes both the date of voucher issuance and date of expiration.
 It contains a brief description of how the program works and explains the family obligations under the program.
-The voucher is evidence that COC has determined the family to be eligible for the program, and that COC expects to have money available to subsidize the family if the family finds an approvable unit.
-However, COC does not have any liability to any party by the issuance of the voucher, and the voucher does not give the family any right to participate in COC's housing choice voucher program [Voucher, form HUD-52646]
+The voucher is evidence that the PHA has determined the family to be eligible for the program, and that the PHA expects to have money available to subsidize the family if the family finds an approvable unit.
+However, the PHA does not have any liability to any party by the issuance of the voucher, and the voucher does not give the family any right to participate in the PHA's housing choice voucher program [Voucher, form HUD-52646]